SimonMayerhofer/primoco-toolbox/README.md

 # Primoco Toolbox

-Primoco Toolbox is a small tool for data handling from [Primoco](https://primoco.me/en/).
+Primoco Toolbox is a small tool for handling data exports from [Primoco](https://primoco.me/en/).
 The currently implemented functions are:
 - CSV export with the help of Selenium
 - Import of the CSV into InfluxDB Database